sentry-kubernetes/charts/README.md

 You can delete the deployment "sentry-post-process-forward" as it's no longer needed.

-`sentry-worker` may failed to start by [#774](https://github.com/sentry-kubernetes/charts/issues/774).
+`sentry-worker` may fail to start by [#774](https://github.com/sentry-kubernetes/charts/issues/774).
 If you encountered this issue, please reset `counters-0`, `triggers-0` queues.

 ## Upgrading from 15.x.x version of this Chart to 16.x.x

-system.secret-key is removed
+`system.secret-key` is removed

 See https://github.com/sentry-kubernetes/charts/tree/develop/sentry#sentry-secret-key

 ## Upgrading from 14.x.x version of this Chart to 15.x.x

-Chart dependencies has been upgraded because of bitnami charts removal.
+Chart dependencies have been upgraded because of bitnami charts removal.
 Changes:
 - `nginx.service.port: 80` > `nginx.service.ports.http: 80`
 - `kafka.service.port` > `kafka.service.ports.client`

 Bumped dependencies:
 - redis > 16.12.1 - latest version of chart
-- kafka > 16.3.2 - chart aligned with zookeeper dependency, upgraded kafka to 3.11
+- kafka > 16.3.2 - chart aligned with zookeeper dependency, upgraded Kafka to 3.11
 - rabbit > 8.32.2 - latest 3.9.* image version of chart
-- postgresql > 10.16.2 - latest wersion of chart with postgres 11
+- postgresql > 10.16.2 - latest version of chart with postgres 11
 - nginx > 12.0.4 - latest version of chart

 ## Upgrading from 13.x.x version of this Chart to 14.0.0

-ClickHouse was reconfigured with sharding and replication in-mind, If you are using external ClickHouse, you don't need to do anything.
+ClickHouse was reconfigured with sharding and replication in mind.
+If you are using external ClickHouse, you don't need to do anything.

 **WARNING**: You will lose current event data<br>
-Otherwise, you should delete the old ClickHouse volumes in-order to upgrade to this version.
+Otherwise, you should delete the old ClickHouse volumes in order to upgrade to this version.

 ## Upgrading from 12.x.x version of this Chart to 13.0.0

-The service annotions have been moved from the `service` section to the respective service's service sub-section.
+The service annotations have been moved from the `service` section to the respective service's service sub-section.
 So what was:

 ```yaml
 service: